-NetTools contains over 80 different tests and functions, that are grouped into 14 sessions.
-The high level details of the individual tests and features is provided below.
+NetTools contains over 90 different tests and functions, that are grouped into 14 sessions.
+The high-level details of the individual tests and features is provided below.
 See NetTools Basics for details on common operations used within NetTools.
 Details on how to run NetTools can be found here.

-The ACL Browser provides a simple hierarchical method to browse the directory structure and display the associated permissions assigned and inherited by the selected object.
+The ACL Browser provides a fast and simple method to browse the directory structure and display the associated permissions assigned and inherited by the selected object.
 SACL permissions are displayed when the SACL option is selected, and default schema permissions are displayed when browsing the schema partition and selecting the class object.
-See ACL Browser
+See AD Permissions Browser